-Knowing when to recognize revenue can be challenging for businesses across all industries.
-In an effort to establish best practices, eliminate confusion and standardize the recognition of revenue, the Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) developed a framework – Accounting Standards Codification (ASC 606) – for more consistent revenue recognition.
+As mentioned above, GAAP revenue recognition (aka generally accepted accounting principle) outlines when and how companies recognize revenue.
+Across all industries and business models, knowing when to recognize revenue is challenging.
+To establish best practices, eliminate confusion and standardize the recognition of revenue, the Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) developed a framework – Accounting Standards Codification (ASC 606) – for more consistent revenue recognition.
+The goal is to attribute revenue and related expenses to the correct accounting periods, reflecting an accurate financial picture.

 The Four W’s of ASC 606 Revenue Recognition